gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ``-gpu_id``
-    A string that specifies the ID numbers of the GPUs that are available to be used by ranks on this node.
+    A string that specifies the ID numbers of the GPUs that are available to be used by ranks on each node.
 For example, "12" specifies that the GPUs with IDs 1 and 2 (as reported by the GPU runtime) can be used by :ref:`mdrun <gmx mdrun>`.
-This is useful when sharing a node with other computations, or if a GPU is best used to support a display.
+This is useful when sharing a node with other computations, or if a GPU that is dedicated to a display should not be used by |GROMACS|.
     Without specifying this parameter, :ref:`mdrun <gmx mdrun>` will utilize all GPUs.
 When many GPUs are present, a comma may be used to separate the IDs, so "12,13" would make GPUs 12 and 13 available to :ref:`mdrun <gmx mdrun>`.
     It could be necessary to use different GPUs on different